Code-Institute-Submissions/milestone_2_rpoas/README.md

 #### About
 Welcomes the visitor with a photo of the RPOAS Lanarkshire Committee.
 The [thin blue line](https://en.wikipedia.org/wiki/Thin_blue_line) across the photograph invokes the police force symbolism.
 An explanation is provided as to the target audience and what the RPOAS provides.
 Links are provided to each of the features of the website and also to the RPOAS
 Lanarkshire Facebook page.
 These links are highlighted with the finger point symbols.
+A call to action button encourages the member to join and links them to the sign up page.

 The responsive grid design shows one column in smaller screens and two columns in larger screens.